n-widmer/HIC_Website/README.md

 Community: Enables users to engage with each other, share experiences, and support one another on their fitness journey.

 Architecture:
 The project follows a typical web development architecture, comprising both front-end and back-end components.
 The front-end is built using HTML, CSS, and JavaScript, while the back-end utilizes server-side technologies such as supabase.js and Google Apps Script.
-D

 ## Installation: